Data-driven Dissipativity Analysis of Linear Parameter-Varying Systems: Computational approaches for verifying data-driven dissipativity

 for all $i=1,\dots,N_\mathrm{s}$.
-For any fixed number $N_\mathrm{s}$, this yields a necessary condition for~\eqref{eq:thm_LPV_diss} and, hence, for $L$-dissipativity.
+For any fixed number $N_\mathrm{s}$, this yields a less conservative\tss{\ref{footnote}} condition for~\eqref{eq:thm_LPV_diss} and, hence, for $L$-dissipativity compared to Proposition~\ref{prop:LPV_diss_ellipsoidal}.
 The resulting dissipativity test is \emph{tight} in the limit $N_\mathrm{s}\to\infty$.
-While choosing a dense grid over $\ms{P}_{[1,L]}$, i.e., a large value of $N_\mathrm{s}$, can be prohibitive due to the curse of dimensionality, good results can often be achieved in practice for reasonable values of $N_\mathrm{s}$, see the numerical example in Section~\ref{sec:examples}. \end{remark}
+While choosing a dense grid over $\ms{P}_{[1,L]}$, i.e., a large value of $N_\mathrm{s}$, can be prohibitive due to the curse of dimensionality, good results can often be achieved in practice for reasonable values of $N_\mathrm{s}$, see the numerical example in Section~\ref{sec:examples}. \end{remark} \begin{remark}[Reducing conservatism with matrix-valued multipliers] Another option to reduce the conservatism of Proposition~\ref{prop:LPV_diss_ellipsoidal} is to consider a matrix-valued~$\lambda$.
+As \eqref{eq:p_norm_bound} constitutes~$L$ inequalities, we can {introduce} at least~$L$ degrees of freedom in~$\lambda$ using full-block multipliers~\cite{scherer1997full}. {Using full-block multipliers} does, on the other hand, significantly increase the complexity of the problem.
+Exploring such a formulation of the analysis is interesting for further research. \end{remark}